Policy 2302 - Campus Computer Use Policy

 for students, the Vice President for Student Advancement.
 (Adopted 4/9/01)

-No one may deliberately attempt to degrade the performance of a computer system or to deprive authorized personnel of resources or access to any university computer system.
+No one may deliberately attempt to degrade the performance of a computer system or to deprive authorized personnel of resources or access to any University computer system.

 Loopholes in computer security systems or knowledge of a special password must not be used to damage computer systems, obtain extra resources, take resources from another user, gain access to systems, or use systems for which proper authorization has not been given.

 Materials protected by copyright are not to be copied from, into, or by using campus computing facilities, except as permitted by law or by contract with the owner of the copyright.
 This means that such materials may only be copied in order to make back-up copies, if permitted by the copyright owner.
 The number of copies and distribution of the copies may not be done in such a way that the number of simultaneous users in a department exceeds the number of original copies purchased by that department.
-Materials would include, but not be limited to software, audio, image, video, and test data.
+Materials would include, but not be limited to, software, audio, image, video, and test data.

-Louisiana Tech will address and resolve issues of copyright infringement and has implemented preventive measures to educate and to insure proper use of peer-to-peer (P2P) applications on the campus network and in residential housing.
-When a P2P Copyright Violation Notice is received, (1) The user is identified by examining log records for the specified IP address and timestamp, (2) Violation details are stored in a database, (3) The user is notified by e-mail and sent a copy of the notice (Students: RIAA notice - user receiving additional notices referred to the Office of Student Conduct and Academic Integrity, a hold placed on registration, and computing privileges suspended; MPAA notice - user referred to the Office of Student Conduct and Academic Integrity, a hold placed on registration, and computing privileges suspended.
+Louisiana Tech will address and resolve issues of copyright infringement and has implemented preventive measures to educate and to ensure proper use of peer-to-peer (P2P) applications on the campus network and in residential housing.
+When a P2P Copyright Violation Notice is received, (1) The user is identified by examination of log records for the specified IP address and timestamp, (2) Violation details are stored in a database, (3) The user is notified by e-mail and sent a copy of the notice (Students: RIAA notice - user receiving additional notices referred to the Office of Student Conduct and Academic Integrity, a hold placed on registration, and computing privileges suspended; MPAA notice - user referred to the Office of Student Conduct and Academic Integrity, a hold placed on registration, and computing privileges suspended.
 Employees: notice forwarded to employee and to the immediate supervisor and the Vice President for Academic Affairs).

 An individual’s computer use privileges may be suspended immediately upon the discovery of a possible violation of these policies.
 Such suspected violations will be confidentially reported to the appropriate faculty, supervisors, department heads, Computing Center staff, and Vice Presidents.